 Items in this section must be considered annually and amended as appropriate, in conjunction with the Module Review Process.
 Some parts of this page may be used in the KIS return and published on the extranet as a guide for prospective students.
 Further details for current students should be provided in module guidance notes.

-ACADEMIC YEAR: 2024-25 NATIONAL COST CENTRE: 121 MODULE LEADER: Paul Hunter OTHER MODULE STAFF: N/A
+ACADEMIC YEAR: 2025-26 NATIONAL COST CENTRE: 121 MODULE LEADER: Bradley Chinn OTHER MODULE STAFF: N/A parameter passing, classes and events.

 Programming paradigms